vdaas/vald/docs/user-guides/operations.md

 However, to maximize the efficiency of search operations, it is better to have a certain amount of vectors in each NGT vector space.

-We recommend to have more than 3 worker nodes with enough memory for the workload.
+We recommend having more than 3 worker nodes with enough memory for the workload.
-It is better to deploy 2 or 3 Vald agent pods to each worker node.
+Deploying 2 or 3 Vald agent pods to each worker node is better.
-If you want to store 100 million vectors with 128 dimensions, `8 bytes (64bit float) x 128 (dimension) x 100 million x N replicas`, so a total of 100 GB x N memory space is needed.
+If you want to store 100 million vectors with 128 dimensions, `8 bytes (64bit float) x 128 (dimension) x 100 million x N replicas`, 100 GB x N memory space is needed.
-If the number of replicas of the index is three, which means N=3, the total amount of memory space for the whole cluster will be 300 GB at least.
+If the number of index replicas is three, which means N=3, the total amount of memory space for the whole cluster will be 300 GB at least.

 For example: